 What are Common Problems with Heat Pumps?

 One of the most common problems with heat pumps is their propensity to collect frost and ice.
 To compensate for this, most heat pumps are built with a defrost cycle.
 Other common problems include odd noises (such as clanging sounds), complete unit failure, and the auxiliary light remaining on.
 If you notice these problems or more, contact your Pipe Wrench technician for immediate service.
-We will help you get your heat pump back to normal in no time.
+We will help you get your heat pump back to normal in no time and guarantee your satisfaction!